AdaemmerP/lpirfs/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 ## Downstream dependencies
 No errors, warnings, or notes were caused in other packages.
-I used devtools::revdep_check() to confirm.
+I used devtools::`revdep_check()` to confirm.